Alarms and System Status - A

 ### **System Status**

-The **system status** is represented as an **0\~7 bit status code**, with each bit indicating a specific operating condition or state of the device.
+The **System Status** is represented by an **8-bit status code** (Bits 0–7), with each bit independently indicating a specific operating state of the device.

 ---